 In California utilities have asked the regulator for permission to collect $1b from their customers over the next five years to help support the construction of charging stations for vehicles, ranging from rapid charge stations for cars through to bus and truck charging stations.
 That’s not $1b for storage, but just for the infrastructure that will help enable the move to EVs.
 Another factor that will contribute to reducing carbon emissions.

 Germany has voted for a call to ban the sale of internal combustion engines by 2030, a move several other European countries are looking to replicate, adding further motivation for vehicle manufactures to switch to EVs, and to keep on driving the cost of storage down.

-In seeking to hitch Australia’s economic future to coal, Mr. Turnbull seems to be oblivious to the momentum that is building behind energy storage and the continuing downward trend in the costs of renewable power.
+In seeking to hitch Australia’s economic future to coal, Mr. Turnbull seems to be oblivious to the momentum that is building behind energy storage and the continuing downward trend in the costs of renewable power, underpinned by the strong interest globally in reducing carbon emissions.
 Its a dangerous gamble.

 An alternative vision for Australia – become an enabler of fossil fuel free energy

 An alternative vision, one that is better aligned with the steady rise of clean energy, would be to link our future to enabling fossil fuel free energy.
 Australia has expertise in liquid electrolyte batteries which are fantastic for long term storage (and well suited to baseload power), is developing expertise in demand-response, has some of the region’s best energy efficiency engineers, is good at building green buildings, and has good finance and IT capabilities that can support the transition to clean power.
 An alternate vision could even have us running transmission lines into South East Asia to export clean energy from our great solar and wind resources.

 The drivers that are reducing carbon emissions aren’t going away, there are many opportunities, so its disappointing to see the continued ideological support for coal.